-The section was designed to show you how to boot the phyBOARD-Mira i.MX6 with the pre-built demo images.
+The section was designed to show you how to boot the phyBOARD-WEGA-AM335x with the pre-built demo images.

-- Insert a bootable SD card into the microSD card slot (SD1) on the under side of the board.
-Configure the boot switch S2 to boot from SD/MMC (Se lecting Boot Modes).
-A bootable SD card with phytec-qt5demo-image-phyboard-mira-imx6-3.sdcard extracted on the SD card is required.
-Instructions for creating an SD card are provided in the Creating a Bootable SD Card section of the Quickstart. - If you ordered the 10" LVDS Display AUO G104SN02-V2 with resistive touch, connect the LCD Backlight cable to X8, the display cable to X9, and the resistive touch cable to X21 (For additional instructions see How to connect the 10" AUO G104SN02-V2 LVDS display to the phyBOARD-Mira i.MX6).
-Alternately, if you ordered the PEB-AV-02, plug this module into the AV connectors X13 and 14. - Connect the serial cable from a free serial port on your host PC to the DB9 connector labeled "UART0" on the eval board PEB-EVAL-01.
-This is the UART2 communication channel with the i.MX6 at RS-232 levels. - 4.
-Connect the Ethernet cable from the Ethernet connector X4 on the carrier board to your network hub, router, or switch.
-If you do not have an Ethernet connection you can postpone this step, Linux will boot without the need for Ethernet connectivity. - 5.
-Start your favorite terminal software (such as Minicom or TeraTerm) on your host PC and configure it for 115200 baud, 8 data bits, no parity, and 1 stop bit (8n1) with no handshake.
+1. Insert a bootable SD card into the microSD card slot on the underside of the baseboard.
+Since the default boot mode for the PD14.1-rc1 release loads the kernel and root filesystem from the Barebox bootsource selected, configure the board to boot from SD/MMC (Selecting Boot Modes).
+A bootable SD card with barebox.bin, MLO, zImage, zImage-am335x-wega-rdk.dtb, and phytec-hwbringup-image-phyboard-wega-am335x-1.tar.gz extracted on the SD card is required.
+Instructions for creating an SD card are provided in the Creating a Bootable SD card section of the Quickstart.

-6. Depending on your kit version, plug a 12 V power adapter into the power module PEB-POW-01, or a 5 V power adapter to X2 on the carrier board.
-See the Hardware Requirements listed above as well as the picture below for more details:
+2. Connect the serial cable from a free serial port on your host PC to the DB9 connector labelled UART0 on the module PEB-EVAL-01.
+This is the UART0 communication channel with the phyBOARD-WEGA-AM335x at RS-232 levels.

+3. Connect the Ethernet cable from the Ethernet connector Eth0 to your network hub, router, or switch.
+If you do not have an Ethernet connection you can postpone this step, Linux will boot without the need for Ethernet connectivity but having the connection will significantly reduce your boot time.

+4. Start your favorite terminal software (such as Minicom or TeraTerm) on your host PC and configure it for 115200 baud, 8 data bits, no parity, and 1 stop bit (8n1) with no handshake.

-7. On powering on, you will instantly see Power LED D1 light up.
+5. Plug the power supply into the power connector on the phyBOARD-WEGA.
+You will instantly see the red power LED D58 light up.
 You will also start to see console output on your terminal window.
-If everything was done correctly the board should boot completely into Linux, arriving at a root@imx6q-pbab01 prompt.
+If everything was done correctly the board should boot completely into Linux, arriving at aroot@phyboard-wega-am335x-1 prompt.
 The default login account is root with an empty password.
-If using the evaluation module PEB-EVAL-01 connected to expansion connector X17, LEDs D1, D2, and D3 will also light up upon booting into Linux.
-Note that the first time the board is booted it takes a little while for the SSH server to generate new keys.
+Note that the first time the board is booted it will takes a little while for the SSH server to generate new keys.
 Subsequent boots should be faster.